camunda/camunda-docs/docs/guides/getting-started-orchestrate-human-tasks.md

 Within this example, we've included a form to demonstrate the completion of a human task.
 To learn more about creating forms within your diagrams, visit our guide on [building forms with Modeler](./utilizing-forms.md).

-1. Go back to your Camunda Cloud diagram and select the honeycomb icon and then **View user tasks** to take a look at your user tasks inside Tasklist.
+1. Go back to your Camunda Platform 8 diagram and select the honeycomb icon and then **View user tasks** to take a look at your user tasks inside Tasklist.
 2. Select the open user task on the left panel of **Tasks**.
 In our example below, this is **Decide what's for dinner**.
 3. Next to **Assignee**, click **Claim** to claim the task.
 4. Once finished entering the appropriate information, click **Complete Task**.